LorneWhiteway/glimpse_project/README.md

 3. is rotated 45 degrees with respect to the RA/DEC axes.

 Once these galaxies have been selected, all the data is then:
-1. translated to be centred at RA=180, DEC=0;
+1. translated to be centred at the standard centre (RA=180, DEC=0).
+(We use a standard centre so that we do not need separate glimpse ini files for each cutout; this particular standard centre was chosen as it is well away from the RA=0 line which glimpse does not handle well (due to the discontinuity in RA));
 2. rotated (TODO: which direction?) by 45 degrees (so that its sides are parallel to the RA/DEC coordinate axes).
 Shear values are transformed appropriately.
+(This rotation is done because our use of Healpix to generate cutout centres leads to a preference for diamond-shaped regions, while glimpse prefers a square input region).

 If *c* contains no galaxies then no corresponding file will be created.